Mediation: Germany

 According to sec.
 6 German Mediation Act the German government on June 21, 2016 has released the German regulation about education and training of the so-called (legal term) "certified mediators" which from Sept.
 1, 2017 postulates a minimum of 120 hours of initial specialized mediator training as well as case supervision and further ongoing training of 40 hours within 4 years.
 Beyond this basic qualification, the leading mediation associations (BAFM, BM, BMWA and DGM) have agreed on quality standards higher than the minimum standards of the national regulation to certify their mediators.
 To become an accredited mediator of these associations one has to complete an accredited mediation training program of a minimum of 200 hours incl.
 30 hours of supervision as well as ongoing training (30–40 hours within three years)."

 Selection

 Mediator selection is of practical significance given varying models of mediation, mediators' discretion in structuring the process and the impact of the mediator's professional background and personal style on the result.

 In community mediation programs the director generally assigns mediators.
 In New South Wales, for example, when the parties cannot agree on a mediator, the registrar contacts a nominating entity, such as the Bar Association which supplies the name of a qualified and experienced mediator.

 As of 2006, formal mechanisms for objecting to the appointment of a particular mediator had not been established.
 Parties could ask the mediator to withdraw for reasons of conflict of interest.
 In some cases, legislation establishes criteria for mediators.
-In New South Wales, for example, the Family Law Act 1975 (Cth) proscribes qualifications for mediators.